mwvgroup/Pitt-Google-Broker/docs/source/broker/components/night-conductor.rst

 The night conductor VM starts and ends the night by orchestrating the startup and shutdown of the resources associated with its broker instance.
-It gets the appropriate survey and testid :doc:`keywords <broker-instance-keywords>` by parsing its own name.
+It gets the appropriate survey and testid :doc:`keywords <../broker-instance-keywords>` by parsing its own name.
 Upon startup, it runs the set of scripts in the ``night_conductor`` directory of the instance's ``broker_files`` bucket, beginning with ``vm_startup.sh``.